 No, the annual October 1 NSSRS/ADVISER and the annual October 1 Proportionate child count for calculation of proportionate share are two separate child counts.
 Simply using the NSSRS/ADVISER count to report the total number of eligible Public School children may not be accurate.
-The NSSRS/ADVISER count is a count of all the children the district serves, which includes: public school children; and may include: contracted public school children, resident non-public school children; non-resident non-public school children, and non-resident children receiving contracted services from the non-resident school district.
+The NSSRS/ADVISER count is a count of all the children the district serves, which includes: public school children; and may include: contracted public school children, resident non-public school children; non-resident non-public school children; and non-resident non-public school children.